 Transalloys produces Sillicomanganese for world markets.
-The plant is owned by Renova Mining Industries, a Russian company that invested in South Africa in 2007.
-Renova has a share in the UMK manganese mine situated in the Kalahari, from where the ore is sourced for conversion to Silicomanganese..
+The plant is owned by Mineral Mining Consulting, which is a member of the Renova Group of Companies.
+Renova has a share in the UMK manganese mine situated in the Kalahari, from where the ore is sourced for conversion to Silicomanganese.
 The plant is situated 14 km West of eMalahleni and approximately 90 Km East of Pretoria.

 Production capacity is approximately 170 000 tonnes of Sillicomanganese per annum.
 This figure has increased dramatically during the past 4 years, as a result of a concerted effort by our employees to increase efficiencies and performance.